ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 ✗ Skip if you have:

-Anyone who only has USB-C devices — the dual-port Baseus above offers more total wattage for less.
+Anyone who only has USB-C devices — a single-port 65W charger like the Anker Nano above offers far more wattage for similar money.
 Also not suitable for laptop users.

 Best for: